 - Soma, means body.

 A liposome is a body of fat that surrounds or is attached to another molecule (a vitamin, pharmaceutical or, in this case, CBD) at the molecular level.
 Scientists and doctors recognize liposomes as a potent means of delivering nutrients.1

 These microscopic fat pockets surround the nutrients or medicine they intend to deliver.
 The body is much more capable of absorbing the nutrients present in a liposome than when those nutrients that are consumed in other oral products.

 Why Liposomal CBD Oil May Not be the Best

 While liposomal CBD oil is an effective means of absorbing CBD, there are other options available that may offer better absorption.

-There is an alternative to liposomal CBD: nano-emulsified CBD.
 This form of CBD comprises molecules smaller than those found in liposomal CBD.

 Size is an important consideration when purchasing CBD oil for a few reasons.
 Take a look at the image below: